lixpaulian/stm32f7-qspi/README.md

 The C++ version includes timings for most of the operations, whereas the C version does not.

-In addition, a test is provided to assess compatibility with the ChaN FAT file system, offered through uOS++; for running this test, you need to install the Chan FAT file system xpack at https://github.com/xpacks/chan-fatfs.git.
-This xpack contains among other things, a C++ diskio wrapper.
+In addition, a test is provided to assess compatibility with the ChaN FAT file system, offered through µOS++; for running this test, you need to install the ChaN FAT file system xPack at https://github.com/xpacks/chan-fatfs.git.
+This xPack contains among other things, a C++ diskio wrapper.